Court says Ryanair must pay €5,000 to charity over email glitch

 Ryanair had no previous convictions for similar breaches of the regulations but had been given a warning in 2013.

-Mr Delaney agreed with Ryanair’s solicitor Robert Corbet that there was good cooperation from the airline and no further complaints.
+Mr Delaney agreed with Ryanair’s solicitor Robert Corbett that there was good cooperation from the airline and no further complaints.

 The solicitor told Judge Halpin that Ryanair applied the highest data protection standards and the glitch had been a technical issue which has been remedied.
 The airline was apologetic and had also agreed to pay the regulator’s costs.